JJConsulting/JJMasterData/doc/MasterData.Docs/articles/localization.md

 We use `Microsoft.Extensions.Localization` to localize the application.
 But you need something to translate your form labels, tooltips etc.

-You have 3 ways to do this:
+You have 2 ways to do this:

 ## Implement IStringLocalizer

 See [ASP.NET Core Docs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/localization) for more information.

-## Implement ILocalizationRepository
-You can implement `ILocalizationRepository` to load your localization strings from a database for example.
-This is useful if you want to manage your localization strings in a centralized way.

 ## JJInfinity
 JJInfinity is a powerful tool that allows you to create and manage reports and forms dynamically.
 It provides a centralized portal for your systems, enabling efficient user access management while ensuring security.